Kenshiki Labs

 Architecture

 Every evaluation produces a structured record — same format whether you're running Workshop, Refinery, or Clean Room.
-The proof gets deeper as you move up: more telemetry, stronger enforcement, and in Clean Room, a signed attestation chain anchored to hardware.
+The audit record gets deeper as you move up: more telemetry, stronger enforcement, and in Clean Room, a signed attestation chain anchored to hardware.

-Kenshiki control plane · Signed envelope · Chain of custody
+Kenshiki Labs control plane · Signed envelope · Chain of custody

 The Contract